 In the framework of the coding mechanisms accepted in the modern era,USB 3.2 will be able to provide very impressive theoretical transfer speeds of approximately 2 / Gbps.

 USB 3.2 will also provide backward compatibilityUSB 3.1, theUSB 3.0 andUSB 2.0 as stated, although to enjoy the maximum speed it will require cable USB Type-C, which has been properly ratified by theUSBWhich may prove to be a rather problematic requirement, considering that the market is currently loaded with cables of various kinds that are not clear who examined them and how, as part of the inherent disadvantages of technology that is free and open to everyone.
 The new standard is expected to be commercially available towards the end of next year or at the beginning of 2019, and we can only hope that by then the appropriate way and reason will be found for some order in the market that will make it easier for us all to understand what we are getting and when.

-In such a situation, it is not entirely clear whether USB 3.2 will have any advantage over the X-Thunderbolt When it becomes available for mass distribution - but we are nevertheless pleased that there is a willingness to continue Development Capabilities in the computer market, storage drives, computers, and docking stations of tomorrow.
+In such a situation, it is not entirely clear whether USB 3.2 will have any advantage over the X-Thunderbolt When it becomes available for mass distribution - but we are nevertheless glad that there is a willingness to continue Development Capabilities in the computer market, storage drives, computers, and docking stations of tomorrow.